CS464-ECOMMERCE/ecommerce-app/README.md

 An Ecommerce Application.

+## Repository

+- This is the [main repository](https://github.com/CS464-ECOMMERCE/ecommerce-app.git) that consists of multiple submodules from frontend, backend services, helm charts, and Terraform repository.
+- For the entire repository, please visit [organization repositories](https://github.com/orgs/CS464-ECOMMERCE/repositories).

 # Production

 - To see the production version of the app, visit [this website](https://cartshop.live) or enter the link `https://cartshop.live`.